Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

 Join our multipurpose app / movement.
   ## Things it can do.
   - Allows you to write reviews on applications and read other users reviews.
-  - Has a joke function which lets you search for jokes by genre ex.
-Coding jokes, Chuck Norris Jokes.
+  - Has a joke function which lets you search for jokes by genre **i.e.** _Coding jokes, Chuck Norris Jokes._
   - Edit your profile using our handy dandy editing tab.
   - It does anything and everything, you just have to imagine it, code it in and it might work.

 ## Our Story
 During the Pandemic of 2020 Netaly and Francisco were involved in a coding Bootcamp which changed their lives IV ever!!!
-On a warn evening in Netaly's Garage, while they were getting ready to crack open a 24 case of coronas, they discused an idea for an app, which would help them take over the world.
+On a warn evening in Netaly's Garage, while they were getting ready to crack open a 24 case of Coronas.
+They discused an idea for an app, which would help them take over the world.

 "We had to start somewhere and jokes and lessons was what we agreed on."
 Francisco

+"This never happened" Netaly